- Global Careers

 Bidding Course Enrollment Report

-A report of classes that could go to bid will be posted here in the week leading up to bidding.
-Only limited enrollment courses will appear on this report.
+Click HERE to see the FINAL list of classes that WILL go to bid in Round Two Only limited enrollment courses will appear on this report.

 See the Bidding Calendar for important dates related to course enrollment and bidding for oversubscribed classes.